JosephDuffy/AuthenticationManager/README.md

 ##Implementation

 The implementation of Authentication Manager is relatively simple.
-If you wish to see any example of the framework implemented in an iOS app, visit the (Authentication Manager Examples)[] After adding the AuthenticationManager framework in your project, the first step is get the shared instance of the `AuthenticationManager` by getting the `sharedInstance` class property of the `AuthenticationManager` class:
+If you wish to see any example of the framework implemented in an iOS app, visit the [Authentication Manager Examples GitHub Repo](https://github.com/YetiiNet/AuthenticationManagerExamples).
+After adding the AuthenticationManager framework in your project, the first step is get the shared instance of the `AuthenticationManager` by getting the `sharedInstance` class property of the `AuthenticationManager` class:

 `let manager = AuthenticationManager.sharedInstance`